RUCAIBox/RecBole/docs/source/user_guide/config/data_settings.rst

 - ``LABEL_FIELD (str)`` : Expected field name of the generated labels.
 Defaults to ``label``.
 - ``threshold (dict)`` : The format is ``{k (str): v (float)}``.
 0/1 labels will be generated according to the value of ``inter_feat[k]`` and ``v``.
 The rows with ``inter_feat[k] >= v`` will be labeled as positive, otherwise the label is negative.
 Note that at most one pair of ``k`` and ``v`` can exist in ``threshold``.
 Defaults to ``None``.

-NegSample Prefix for Pair-wise DataLoader
+Negative Sampling Prefix for Pair-wise DataLoader
 ''''''''''''''''''''''''''''''''''''''''''''''''''

 - ``NEG_PREFIX (str)`` : Prefix of field names which are generated as negative cases.
 E.g. if we have positive item ID named ``item_id``, then those item ID in negative samples will be called ``NEG_PREFIX + item_id``.
 Defaults to ``neg_``.